mrkkrp/markkarpov.com/tutorial/ghc-optimization-and-fusion.md

 Passing and indexing is not free—it makes your program slower.
 At the same time it is not possible to run a polymorphic function without fixing its types.
-Then it should be possible for GHC to figure out which implementation should be used in every place and speed up things considerably.
+If so, it should be possible for GHC to figure out which implementation should be used in every place and speed up things considerably.
 When we turn a polymorphic function into one specialized for concrete type(s), we do specializing.

 Syntactically, a `SPECIALIZE` pragma can be put anywhere its type signature can be put: